davoudsh/dave/README2.md

-This is the second readme file
+This is also the second readme file